greenorbitspace/hub/userguide/content/en/docs/glossary/s/subject-line.md

 ---
 title: Subject Line
 ref: subject-line
+weight: 1
+exported_at: '2025-06-16T15:03:46.417864+00:00'
-description: A glossary term or name refers to a specific word or phrase that is defined within a particular context, often providing clarity and understanding for readers or users.
-It serves as a reference point for specialized language or jargon used in a document or field.
+definition: A glossary term is a word or phrase that is defined within a specific context, typically included at the end of a document or section to provide clarity and enhance understanding for the reader.
-notion_page_id: 214d6625-c679-806b-a106-d360f5965975
-exported_at: '2025-06-16T14:23:52.297308+00:00'
 tags:
 - Marketing
-- Email
+- Research
-category:
+id: GL127
+categories:
 - Marketing & Communication
-id: GL127
 ---